Ouranosinc/xclim/docs/installation.rst

     $ pip install xclim

-To install xclim with spatial subsetting and bias correction tools (`clisops`_), ensure you have the necessary system dependencies installed and run:
+To install xclim with spatial subsetting tools (`clisops`_), ensure you have the necessary system dependencies installed and run:

 .. code-block:: console